Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry: Bidirectional Breadth-First Search

 which proves the claimed bound. \end{proof}

 Note that the expected number of vertices in a sector $S$ of angular width $\varphi$ is linear in~$n\varphi$ due to the fact that the angular coordinate of each vertex is chosen uniformly at random.
 Thus, Lemma~\ref{lem:angularInterval} already shows that the expected number of vertices visited in the first phase of the BFS is $\mathcal {\tilde O}(n^{2-1/\alpha})$, which is sublinear in $n$.
-It is also not hard to see that this bound holds with high probability (see Corollary~\ref{cor:chernoff-bound}).
+It is also not hard to see that this bound holds with high probability (see Corollary~\ref{col:chernoff-bound}).
 To also bound the number of explored edges, we sum the degrees of vertices in $S$.
 It is not surprising that this yields the same asymptotic bound in expectation, as the expected average degree in a hyperbolic random graph is constant.
-However, showing that this value is concentrated around its expectation is more involved.
-Though we can use techniques similar to those that have been used to show that the average degree of the whole graph is constant with high probability~\cite{bkl-adgcs-16,DBLP:conf/icalp/GugelmannPP12}, the situation is complicated by the restriction to a sublinear portion of the disk.
+However, to obtain meaningful results, we need a bound that holds with high probability.
+Though we can use techniques similar to those that have been used to show that the average degree of the whole graph is constant with high probability~\cite{bkl-adgcs-16,gpp-rhg-12}, the situation is complicated by the restriction to a sublinear portion of the disk.
 Nonetheless, we obtain the following theorem.

 \wormhole{main-theorem-first-phase} {Let $G$ be a hyperbolic random graph.
-The degrees of vertices in every sector of angular width $\varphi$ sum to $\mathcal{\tilde O}(\varphi n + \delta_{\max})$ with high probability if $\varphi = \Omega(n^{1-1/\alpha} \log n)$.} \begin{theorem} \mainTheoremFirstPhaseText \end{theorem}
+The degrees of vertices in every sector of angular width $\varphi$ sum to $\mathcal{\tilde O}(\varphi n + n^{1/(2\alpha)} + \delta_{\max})$ with high probability if $\varphi = \Omega(\log(n)^{2} / n^{1/2}).$} \begin{theorem} \mainTheoremFirstPhaseText \end{theorem}